carlasushi/palomaclay-TEA/src/week-5.md

 When a substance cools down in temperature, it tends to take a crystalline state.
 Similarly to diamonds, and other precious stones, the molecules of crystalline substances are arranged in recurring sequences or patterns which repeat themselves three-dimensionally.

-For the advanced student, learning chemistry and thinking about atoms, molecules and chemical reactions could be something to consider or pursue in the long term.

 The more silica a glaze contains, the more glass like it will be.
 As for glass objects, they are, at times, made from silica alone.

-Silica is the basis of all practial glasses, and to facilitate its melting and fabrication, fluxes are added to it.
-The fluxes lower the melting point, allowing the forming of the glass at lower tempertures.
+Silica is the basis of all practical glasses, and to facilitate its melting and fabrication, fluxes are added to it.
+The fluxes lower the melting point, allowing the forming of the glass at lower temperatures.

 Take a look at this photo, this is how silica naturally occurs.

   <div class="grid gap-4">
   <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fprd-wret.s3.us-west-2.amazonaws.com%2Fassets%2Fpalladium%2Fproduction%2Fs3fs-public%2Fstyles%2Ffull_width%2Fpublic%2Fvhp_img3297.jpg&f=1&nofb=1"  class="w-screen"  alt="Silica Sinter">
   </div>

+> For the advanced student, learning chemistry and thinking about atoms, molecules and chemical reactions could be something to consider or pursue in the long term.
 # Practice: A slow and gentle start

 ## Combination glazes versus single glaze